If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Before creating an offer, make sure discounts are competitive.
 If not, you run the risk of being ignored by potential customers who've done their research.

-If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are anxious to own.
+If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are itching to own.

 For example, a SaaS company could package some of its high-performing online tools with discount promos to further entice potential customers.